2007-2017 Mitsubishi Lancer Most Common Problems

 Squeaking noise

-Car owners with Lancers with a 4B1 engine can notice a periodic squeaking noise coming from the engine bay while driving.
+Car owners with Lancers with a 4B1 engine can notice a periodic squeaking noise from the engine bay while driving.
 This noise is more prominent on cold days, and the pitch will follow the engine speed changes.

 This happens because of an excessive slack within the serpentine belt assembly, which drives the alternator, power steering, AC, and cooling pump.